4. Actions: the model

 for (FieldError error : result.getFieldErrors()) {

-// error codes as an array
+// error codes in table format

 String[] codes = error.getCodes();